Nauja/SoGMAPI/README.md

 * The ModLoader source code.

 Please note that the modified game executable is not and will never be a cracked version of the game.
 To play it you still have to buy the game on steam.

+## Repository structure

+* SoGModLoader.sln: a visual studio solution containing the projects for the launcher, the modding API, and the sample mods.
+* Releases: all releases.
+* Releases/list.json: json formatted list of all releases, used by the launcher to install the ModLoader and samples.